Ogadimma01/Devops_projects/Linux-projects/Linux.md

   ![new image](Images/cd_cmmandalone.png)
 ### Some Shortcuts

-Syntax: cd .. takes the user one directory up
+Syntax: $cd .. takes the user one directory up

 ![new image](Images/cd.._command.png)

-Syntax: cd - takes the user back to their previous folder
+Syntax: $cd - takes the user back to their previous folder whereas $cd always moves them back to their home directory

 ![new image](Images/cd-command.png)